cdalvaro/docker-salt-master/README.md

 ```

 Then, inside `roots/autosign_grains` you can place a file named like the grain you want to match and fill it with the
 content to match.
-For example, if you want to autoaccept minions that belong to specific domains, you have to add
+For example, if you want to auto accept minions that belong to specific domains, you have to add
 the `domain` file with the domains you want to allow:

 ```sls